openorg-software/openrqm-client-desktop-nwjs/README.md

 ## Hints for reading the OpenRQM Client documentation

-The documents can be read best using [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) using the [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/) extension since all drawing are created using [PlantUML](http://plantuml.com/).
+The documents can be read best using [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) using the [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/) extension since all drawings are created using [PlantUML](http://plantuml.com/).

 ## How to run / build